 At the end of the semester, I will drop your lowest in-class exam grade.
 Only your 3 highest in-class exam grades will be counted.
 If you miss an in-class exam, you will receive a score of zero on it.
 There will be NO make-up exams.
 You cannot take an exam early or late.
-Exceptions will be made ONLY for absences due to University-Sanctioned Events as described in the West Chester University Undergraduate Catalog.
-I MUST have official documentation of the University Sanctioned Event before arrangements can be made to take a missed exam.
+Exceptions will be made ONLY for absences due to University-Sanctioned Events / Excused Absences, as outlined in the Excused Absences Policy contained in the WCU Undergraduate Catalog.
+I MUST have official documentation of the University Sanctioned Event / Excused Absence before arrangements can be made to take a missed exam.
+If you have a letter of accommodation from the OSSD, it is your responsibility to contact me with the letter prior to any exams where it will be used.
+You are also responsible for arranging accommodation at least one week prior to any exam date.
 Note carefully that I DO drop your lowest in-class exam score, so you can miss ONE in-class exam (for whatever reason) and it will NOT affect your final grade.
 If you have ANY questions about this particular policy, please come talk to me and get clarification BEFORE it is too late!

-Final Exam: The final exam for this course will be given on Friday, December 16 from 10:30 AM-12:30 PM.
+Final Exam: The final exam for this course will be given on Friday, December 15 from 10:30 AM-12:30 PM.
 This is the time scheduled by the University Registrar for our final exam.
 The final will be cumulative, it is mandatory, and it counts.
 Your final exam grade cannot be counted as your dropped exam score.
 Missing the final exam will result in a zero for the exam unless EXTREME circumstances apply.